dewitt/wordle/README.md

 - `solver_main.cpp` – parses CLI flags, dispatches to modes, and glues the other modules together.
 - `solver_runtime.{h,cpp}` – loads `lookup_<start>.bin` and streams guesses from the sparse tree.
 Contains `run_non_interactive` plus the binary header definition.
 - `lookup_generator.{h,cpp}` – rebuilds lookup trees inside the solver binary (still using the legacy heuristic while we iterate on NEW_DESIGN.md).
-- `solver_core.{h,cpp}` – shared algorithms such as feedback computation, hard-mode checking, and the multithreaded entropy search helper that generation still leans on.
+- `solver_core.{h,cpp}` – shared algorithms such as feedback computation and the multithreaded entropy search helper that generation still leans on.
 - `feedback_cache.{h,cpp}` – memory-maps or rebuilds `feedback_table.bin`.
 - `words_data.{h,cpp}` – owns the encoded word list, encoding helpers, and letter-frequency weights.
 - `solver_types.h` – centralizes common typedefs so every module speaks the same API.